 The eastern population of the North American monarch butterfly (Danaus plexippus) is migratory, with the majority of individuals overwintering in large aggregations in Oyamel fir forests within the transvolcanic mountains in the central region of Mexico (Urquhart and Urquhart 1978).
 Monarchs are highly dispersed over their breeding season, occupying landscapes throughout the agricultural belt in central and eastern United States and southern Canada (Flockhart et al. 2017).
 As such, estimates of the overwintering population size can provide a convenient and inclusive annual metric of the size of the eastern migratory population (Prysby and Oberhauser 2004).
 We used data on the total area occupied by monarchs from 1995 to 2017 (based on early winter surveys conducted in December), compiled by the World Wildlife Fund Mexico (available at MonarchWatch; Lovett 2017).

-The regime shift detector estimated that the best break point combination fit for the monarch overwintering density data was a single break after 2003 (Fig. 4).
-The shift corresponds with a >50% reduction in K and a 15% reduction in r (Table 2; Fig. 4 B).
-However, model selection results were somewhat ambiguous, and ranked two additional models as functionally equivalent: one with a break after 2003 and an additional break after 2008, and another one-break model at 2006.
-The regime shift detector ranked these three break point combinations of different structures similarly by AICc (i.e., AICc for top model: 120.2; identical AICc for the latter two models: 121.9), but varied in rank when using AIC.
-By AIC, the two-break combination of 2003, 2008 was strongly favored (AIC=106.9), followed in rank by the one-break fit at 2003 (AIC=114.6) and the one break fit at 2006 (AIC=116.3).
+The regime shift detector estimated that the best break point combination fit for the monarch overwintering density data was a single break after 2003 (Fig. 6; AICc=120.18).
+However, the regime shift detector indicated that two additional break point combinations, a single break after 2006 (AICc=121.87), and a two break combination of 2003 and 2008 (AICc=-121.86), had equivalent performance.
+The weight analysis suggested weights of 0.49, 0.14 and 0.26, for 2003, 2006 and 2008 respectively.
+The weight analysis also indicated that there was a weight of 0.12 associated with a break at 2007.
+As above, with our ladybeetle case study, the strength of evidence was strongest for the first break in 2003, and weaker for the secondary break.
+The shift corresponds with a >50% reduction in K at 2003, and, if the secondary break is taken at 2008, a further reduction of K nearing 50% again at that point (Table 2; Fig. 6 B).
+However, model selection results were somewhat ambiguous: this secondary break did not appear in the top selected model, and the set of equivalently performing models contained contradictory structures, that is, they did not all select overlapping break point combinations.
+Yet, this apparent contradiction is not unexpected in the context of the biology of this species.

 Abiotic drivers of monarch population dynamics are complex and can interact at local, regional, and continental scales (Saunders et al. 2017).
 Loss of milkweed hostplants due to changing agricultural practices on Midwestern breeding grounds (Hartzler 2010, Pleasants and Oberhauser 2013) is hypothesized to be a major cause of the decline.
 However, other studies have implicated climate (Zipkin et al. 2012), extreme weather events (Brower et al. 2004), changing habitat availability on wintering grounds (Vidal and Rendón-Salinas 2014), and mortality during the fall migration (Imanine et al. 2016?) as possible factors influencing monarch population dynamics.
 With many super-imposed drivers, monarch dynamics are likely to be driven by both press and pulsed processes, making the detection of discrete break points associated with regime shifts more difficult.

-Although we observed a shift in dynamic after the 2003 overwintering season, conclusions about best models may change with the information criterion used to rank them (Table 2).
-If AIC is used instead of AICc to rank break point combinations, the top model becomes a two-break model with shifts after 2003 and 2008, with stepwise declines in carrying capacity at each points.
-There is biological support for both of these models.
+Thus, there is biological support for essentially all the break points selected by our model- or, indeed, changes occurring in a combination of pulsed and smooth processes.
 For example, changing herbicide use practices in central North America have largely eliminated milkweed hostplants from agricultural field crops, with fairly consistent, low levels of milkweed on the landscape starting from about 2003-2005 (Zaya et al. 2017).
 Although glyphosate tolerant soybeans and maize were introduced to the US market in 1996 and 1998 respectively (Duke and Powles 2009), actual glyphosate use lagged behind, with dramatic increases in use of the pesticide in 1998- 2003 in soybean, and 2007-2008 in maize (Baker 2017).

 Discussion